 Obedience in baptism shows we believe and follow Him.
 (1 John 2:3).
 Because Jesus went public about His love for us, we can go public about our love for Him.
 Being baptized shows that we turn away from a life of sin and turn toward Jesus, the only one who can truly change us (Acts 2:38-41).

 3. When is the best time to be baptized?

-For everyone who decides to follow Jesus, baptism is the next step.
+For each one who decides to follow Jesus, baptism is their next step.
 Anyone who commits his or her life to following Jesus is ready to be baptized (Acts 8:12).

 4. What’s the difference between immersing, sprinkling and other ways of baptizing?

 Baptisms in the Bible were by immersion.
 The original word for baptism most often referred to being immersed or submerged in water.
 Jesus was baptized by being immersed in the water and rising out of it (Matthew 3:16, Mark 1:10).

 Submersion in the water symbolizes the death, burial and resurrection of Jesus (1 Corinthians 15:3-4).
 Being submersed underwater represents our death to sin and old way of life, and being raised out of the water is a picture of how Jesus raises us to new life and a fresh start in Him (Romans 6:3-5).

 5. Do I need to be baptized again?